senthil_rajasek 2 years ago

 (Also, you gotta love the fact that a site called "perfection kills" doesn't implement HTTPS - fair play to the author.)

-• zamadatix a year ago
+• zamadatix 2 years ago

 It seems to have HTTPS just with a cert that doesn't match the URL.

-Aardwolf a year ago
+Aardwolf 2 years ago

 > innerText is pretty much always frown upon